 Sleeping can be a bit of a challenge when you detach from the velcro.
 You might end up floating across the cabin and be taped to the wall by your mates.
 He went on to explain the loo.
 There is a lengthy procedure to use a space toilet correctly.
 Of note, the door cannot be shut whilst you’re having a sit-down.
 He also talked about tidying up the cabin.
 Because astronauts play with their food, that sounds like a great idea before coming back down to Earth.
 The key is to get everything done before gravity keeps you on the floor because you can reach every corner easily.
 How handy!

-This article was first published on the Steem blockchain.
+This article was first published on the Steem blockchain on 26th Mar 2018.
+It has not been modified since.